Available in Classic and VPC

 -

-Enter the name of the secret created earlier in imagePullSecrets under the spec component of template as shown in the next example.
-Then, you can download (pull) the image of the registry created on NAVER Cloud Platform.
+In the template spec, enter the name of the secret you created earlier in imagePullSecrets as shown in the example below.
+Then, you can pull images from the registry created on NAVER Cloud Platform.

 - Example: MySQL YAML